matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

   - `CronArchive` then uses `QueueConsumer` to pull invalidations to process from the `archive_invalidations` table which pulls them in the correct execution order.
   - `CronArchive` takes the batch of invalidations from `QueueConsumer` and uses `CliMulti` to launch multiple archiving processes via API method.
   - `CronArchive` looks at the results of those API calls and determines whether the request was successful.
 If so, the invalidation is removed.
-Otherwise it is unset and we ignore it until the next time we process this site.
+Otherwise, it is unset and we ignore it until the next time we process this site.
   - This continues until `QueueConsumer` reports no invalidations to process.
 - We pull a new site and process it.
 This continues until there are no sites to process.